bradjp/bank_tech_test/README.md

 So that I can store my money,
 I want to be able to deposit to my account.

-As a user of money,
+As a bank customer,
 So that I can access my money,
 I want to be able to withdraw from my account.

-As a user of money,
-So that I can access my money,
-I want to be able to withdraw from my account.

 As a keen record-keeper,
 So that I can view my past transactions,
 I want all account activity to be stored in my account.

+As a keen record-keeper,
+So that I can view my past transactions,
+I want to be able to print a statement of my account activity.

 ```